-On June 23, 2011, the Company, through its newly-formed, wholly-owned subsidiary Genesco (UK) Limited ("Genesco UK"), completed the acquisition of all the outstanding shares of Schuh Group Ltd. ("Schuh") for a total purchase price of approximately £100.0 million, less £29.5 million outstanding under existing Schuh credit facilities, which remain in place, less a £1.9 million working capital adjustment and plus £6.2 million net cash acquired, with £5.0 million withheld and payable in June 2013.
+On June 23, 2011, the Company, through its newly-formed, wholly-owned subsidiary Genesco (UK) Limited ("Genesco UK"), completed the acquisition of all the outstanding shares of Schuh Group Ltd. ("Schuh") for a total purchase price of approximately £100.0 million, less £29.5 million outstanding under existing Schuh credit facilities, which remain in place, less a £1.9 million working capital adjustment and plus £6.2 million net cash acquired, with £5.0 million withheld that was paid in June 2013.
 The Company financed the acquisition with borrowings under its existing credit facility and the balance from cash on hand.
-The purchase agreement also provides for deferred purchase price payments totaling £25 million, payable £15 million and £10 million on the third and fourth anniversaries of the closing, respectively, subject to the payees' not having terminated their employment with Schuh under certain specified circumstances.
+The purchase agreement also provides for deferred purchase price payments totaling £25 million, payable in installments of £15 million and £10 million on the third and fourth anniversaries of the closing, respectively, subject to the payees' not having terminated their employment with Schuh under certain specified circumstances.
 This amount will be recorded as compensation expense and not reported as a component of the cost of the acquisition.

-Headquartered in Scotland, Schuh is a specialty retailer of casual and athletic footwear sold through 79 retail stores in the United Kingdom and the Republic of Ireland and 13 concessions in Republic apparel stores as of February 2, 2013.
+Headquartered in Scotland, Schuh is a specialty retailer of casual and athletic footwear sold through 99 retail stores in the United Kingdom and the Republic of Ireland as of February 1, 2014.
 The Company completed the acquisition in order to enhance its strategic development and prospects for growth and provide the Company with an established retail presence in the United Kingdom and improved insight into global fashion trends.
-The results of Schuh's operations for Fiscal 2013 include net sales of \$370.5 million and operating earnings of \$7.9 million.
+The results of Schuh's operations for Fiscal 2014 include net sales of \$364.7 million and operating earnings of \$3.1 million.
+The results of Schuh's operations for Fiscal 2013 include net sales of \$370.5 million and operating earnings of \$11.2 million.
 The results of Schuh's operations for the fiscal year from the date of acquisition through January 28, 2012, including net sales of \$212.3 million and operating earnings of \$11.7 million, have been included in the Company's Consolidated Financial Statements for the fiscal year ended January 28, 2012.
 During the fiscal year ended January 28, 2012, the Company expensed \$7.4 million in costs related to the acquisition.
 These costs were recorded as selling and administrative expenses on the Consolidated Statement of Operations.
-During Fiscal 2013, compensation expense related to the Schuh acquisition deferred purchase price obligation was \$12.1 million, compared to \$7.2 million in Fiscal 2012.
+Compensation expense related to the Schuh acquisition deferred purchase price obligation was \$11.7 million, \$12.1 million and \$7.2 million in Fiscal 2014, 2013 and 2012, respectively.
 This expense is included in the operating earnings for the Schuh Group segment.